noahreeves-1/simple-closure-take-home/README.md

 When LinkedIn began blocking public scraping via Playwright, I pivoted to authenticated scraping using credentials stored in a `.env` file.
 This required rebuilding selectors for the more complex, deeply nested logged-in DOM, which took additional time.

-Once the scraper was functional, I polished the frontend using Tailwind, Shadcn, React Hook Form, Zod, React Query, and modular components to align with a modern stack.
+Once the scraper was functional, I polished the frontend using a modern stack and modular components.

 I tried implementing dynamic page numbers in the PDF footer, but the solution from the documentation didn’t work as expected.